IBM/sms-analysis-with-wks/README.md

    3. offer name(if present in sms)
    4. offer validity period

+The secondary info like merchant phone, website link etc. may also be captured if required.

 The above requirement can be achieved by using our cognitive sms analysis.

 ## Maven